Skip to content

 • ICS2: Perform patient education which considers health literacy and other social determinants and encourages treatment adherence and lifestyle modification.

-• ICS3: Perform effective medical documentation to include admission notes, SOAP notes, discharge summaries/plans, orders and referrals.
+• ICS3: Perform effective medical documentation to include admission notes, SOAP notes, discharge summaries/plans, orders, and referrals.

 • ICS4: Effectively present patient information to collaborating physicians and other health care providers.